SAP-samples/teched2022-DT181/exercises/ex2/README.md

 (27) In the app studio open file **annotations.cds**.

 Add a **UI.LineItem** annotation below the existing UI.SelectionFields annotation (separated by a comma).\
-You can use the LSP support for annotation modelling by pressing keys ctrl+space (Mac OS: cmd+space) and filter the available LSP menu entries (choose DataField annotations for normal columns, note that TravelStatus_code has the criticality property defined, and there are two DataFieldForAction annotations).\
+You can use the CAP CDS LSP support for annotation modelling by pressing keys ctrl+space (Mac OS: cmd+space) and filter the available LSP menu entries (choose DataField annotations for normal columns, note that TravelStatus_code has the criticality property defined, and there are two DataFieldForAction annotations).\
 Try to create the annotation as shown below, or alternatively just copy over the annotation snippet, and don't forget the comma to separate from the previous annotation: